You can create a table of contents in Microsoft Word where its page numbers (right-aligned in the header) show its position in the document.

 Figure 1 shows a table of contents where the page number starts at 2 with the title page before it having a page number of 1.

 You can create and update the table of contents anytime.
-To have entries in the table of contents, you need to have headings with Word Outline Levels set to 1, 2 or 3 as follows:
+To have entries in the table of contents, each heading needs to have a Microsoft Word Outline Level according to the hierarchy.
+For example, set outline levels as follows:

 You can add, change or delete your headings at anytime.